 Providing a lender with collateral may affect your borrowing limits, repayment terms, credit history requirements, eligibility criteria, and even interest rates.
 Let’s delve deeper into how a secured vs. unsecured loan works to understand what type of financial products meet your current needs.

 Secured debt is a type of borrowing you get after providing a lender with collateral.
 It can be your car, investment account, real estate, the balance of your savings account, or any other valuable property you own.
-Although applicants risk losing their property in case of missed payments, collateral can help borrowers get lower interest rates and higher borrowing limits even with lower credit scores.
+Although applicants risk losing their property in case of missed payments, with collateral, they can get lower interest rates and higher borrowing limits, even for loans with 500s credit scores.

 A secured loan is usually easier to qualify for because getting collateral carries less risk to a lender.
 Although most lenders still check your income and credit report details through major credit bureaus, they will be more tolerant of you even if you have a poor credit history.
 Your property serves as a debt repayment guarantee.